algorandfoundation/algokit-utils-py/docs/markdown/capabilities/algorand-client.md

 )
 ```

-> NOTE: AlgorandClient introducted in v3.0.0 implements a new functionality that caches suggested parameters for you automatically.
-This is to reduce the number of requests made to the network for suggested parameters, to control this behaviour you can use the following methods:
->
-> - `algorand.set_suggested_params_cache_timeout(timeout)` - Set the timeout that is used to cache the suggested network parameters (by default 3 seconds)
-> - `algorand.set_suggested_params_cache(suggested_params, until)` - Set the suggested network parameters to use (optionally until the given time)
-> - `algorand.get_suggested_params()` - Get the current suggested network parameters object, either the cached value, or if the cache has expired a fresh value
->
-> See [Transaction configuration](transaction.md#transaction-configuration) for more information.

 ## Accessing SDK clients

 Once you have an `AlgorandClient` instance, you can access the SDK clients for the various Algorand APIs via the `algorand.client` property.